 (Organisation) Approach to Reports of Abuse

-(Organisation) supports and encourages a person to make a report to the Police or DHHS if they form a belief on reasonable grounds that a child is in need of protection, or they are concerned about the safety, health or wellbeing of a child.
+(Organisation) supports and encourages a person to make a report to the Police, CCYP or DHHS if they form a belief on reasonable grounds that a child is in need of protection, or they are concerned about the safety, health or wellbeing of a child.

-Any person that makes a report in good faith in accordance with their reporting obligations (whether mandatory or discretionary) will be supported by (Organisation), and will not be penalised by (Organisation) for making the report.
+Any person that makes a report in good faith in accordance with their reporting obligations (whether mandatory or voluntary) will be supported by (Organisation), and will not be penalised by (Organisation) for making the report.

 If a person is uncertain as to whether they should make a report to an external authority in relation to the safety of a child, they may speak to the (Organisation) CEO or (Organisation) MPIO for guidance and information.
 If in doubt, ask for assistance.

-If an allegation is made against a member of staff or volunteer, (Organisation) will follow the reporting procedure outlined in (Organisation & document name) and take all steps to ensure that the safety of the child is paramount.
-An initial step will involve the withdrawal of the accused person from active duty, which could entail standing down, reassignment to a role without direct contact with children, working under closer supervision during an investigation, working from home, or any other measures deemed appropriate depending on the seriousness of the allegation.
+If an allegation is made against a member of staff or volunteer, (Organisation) will follow the reporting procedure outlined in (Organisation & document name) and take all steps to ensure that the safety of the child and other children is paramount..

-(Organisation) will investigate allegations of inappropriate conduct against a child in accordance with procedural fairness and will handle the allegations in a confidential manner to the greatest extent possible.
+(Organisation) will investigate allegations of inappropriate conduct against a child in accordance with procedural fairness and will handle the allegations in a confidential and sensitive manner to the greatest extent possible.

-(Organisation) will cooperate with the directions of the Police and/or DHHS in relation to any investigation conducted by these authorities.
+(Organisation) will cooperate with the directions of the Police, CCYP and/or DHHS in relation to any investigation conducted by these authorities.

 (Organisation) will keep a register of any allegations regarding inappropriate conduct.